jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/configuration.md

 - Choose whether to create a Playlist or Collection
 - Define the rules for including items
 - Choose the sort order (playlists only - collections don't support sorting)
-- Select which user should own the list (for playlists) or serve as reference user (for collections)
+- Select which user(s) should be associated with the list:
+  - **For Playlists**: You can select one or more users.
+Each selected user will get their own personalized Jellyfin playlist based on their playback data.
+This allows the same smart playlist to show different content for each user (e.g., "My Favorites" showing each user's actual favorites).
+  - **For Collections**: Select a single reference user whose context will be used for rule evaluation and library access permissions
 - Set the maximum number of items
 - Set the maximum playtime for the list (playlists only)
 - Decide if the list should be public or private (playlists only - collections are always server-wide)